Department of Defense Police Job Information

 Officers are typically hired at the GS-5 pay rate, which can range from $31,000 to $40,000 annually, depending on the location of the duty assignment.
 In addition to the salary, officers are eligible for federal health and retirement benefits.

-Is a Career as a Department of Defense Police Officer Right for You?
+Is This Career Right for You?

 If you are interested in law enforcement, working as a DoD police officer can provide many unique and rewarding experiences.
 You will be in a position to serve both your community and your country, while at the same time assisting members of the armed services.